shiitavie/ARM-Simulator/lab1/README.txt

 >>
 >> Simulating...

-Right now, the simulator will become unresponsive because it has not been implemented yet (that is your job!).
 Press Control+C to exit the simulator.